 Once you’ve read this post, check out the 10-Book PowerApps Bundle for $19 (for a limited time), this will really accelerate your PowerApps learning

 In this post, I want to explain show you step-by-step how to create your very first PowerApp.

 In our comprehensive post on “What is PowerApps Guide” we give a great overview for the those of you who don’t know what it is.
-As a brief primer, Microsoft PowerApps was introduced to simplify the development cycle of business Apps and empowers developers and business users to create custom native, mobile and web apps. it effectively allows a Power User to create apps intuitively by connecting to cloud or On-premises data source.
+As a brief primer, Microsoft PowerApps was introduced to simplify the development cycle of business Apps and empowers developers and business users to create custom native, mobile and web apps. it effectively allows a Power User to create apps intuitively by connecting to the cloud or On-premises data source.